mariannasato/projetoInstagram/README.md

 ## HTML/CSS Practice .03

 This project was a 'code-from-scratch' of my instagram main page made as a practice around flex, different layouts and positioning.
 A cool function of it is the resposivity: this layout is 100% responsive for the three main viewports: desktop, tablet and mobile; just like the real website.
-It was made with html, css and javascript.
+It was made with html and css.

 Project Mirrors/URL's:
 * [CodeSandbox](https://dq2gtf.csb.app/)